badwolfgirl/Frontend-Nanodegree-Arcade-Game/README.md

 ##Installation

-Visit my Github page (https://github.com/badwolfgirl/frontend-nanodegree-arcade-game) and download the zip file.
+Visit my GitHub page (https://github.com/badwolfgirl/frontend-nanodegree-arcade-game) and download the zip file.
 Extract the zip to a local folder of your choice.

 ##How to Run